 As shown in Figure 36, the output drivers of Port 0 pins are switchable to an internal ADDR and ADDR/DATA bus by an internal CONTROL signal for use in external memory accesses.
-During external memory accesses, the P0 SFR gets 1s written to it (i.e., all of its bit latches become 1).
-When accessing external memory, the CONTROL signal in Figure 36 goes high, enabling push-pull operation of the output pin from the internal address or databus (ADDR/DATA line).
-Therefore, no external pull-ups are required on Port 0 in order for it to access external memory.
+During external memory accesses, the P0 SFR is written with 1s (i.e., all of its bit latches become 1s).
+When accessing external memory, the CONTROL signal in Figure 36 goes high, enabling push-pull operation of the output pin from the internal address or data bus (ADDR/DATA line).
+Therefore, no external pull-ups are required on Port 0 for it to access external memory.

-In general-purpose I/O port mode, Port 0 pins that have 1s written to them via the Port 0 SFR will be configured as opendrain and will therefore float.
+In general-purpose I/O port mode, Port 0 pins that have 1s written to them via the Port 0 SFR will be configured as open-drain and therefore will float.
 In this state, Port 0 pins can be used as high impedance inputs.
 This is represented in Figure 36 by the NAND gate whose output remains high as long as the CONTROL signal is low, thereby disabling the top FET.
 External pull-up resistors are therefore required when Port 0 pins are used as general-purpose outputs.
-Port 0 pins with 0s written to them will drive a logic low output voltage ( $V{\rm OL}$ ) and will be capable of sinking 1.6 mA.
+Port 0 pins with 0s written to them will drive a logic low output voltage ($V{\rm OL}$) and will be capable of sinking 1.6 mA.

 Port 1 is also an 8-bit port directly controlled via the P1 SFR.
-The Port 1 pins are divided into two distinct pin groupings P1.0 to P1.1 and P1.2 to P1.7.
+The Port 1 pins are divided into two distinct pin groupings: P1.0 to P1.1 and P1.2 to P1.7.